I’m introspecting on this massive irony of why we want to go to Heaven, knowing that all pain and suffering will end…yet, we don’t want to die.

 But a loving, eternal and perfect relationship with God.

-So, I’m joyful that they are literally in a better place.
+So, I’m joyful that my father and mother are in a better place.
 ‘Better’ is such an understatement in this case.

 Yet, I miss my mum terribly.
 I wish she’s alive here.
 More years on earth…